Blackbirds With Orange Beaks

 Once hatched, the young birds are fed a diet of insects and seeds until they fledge and become independent.

 The Black-headed Grosbeak is primarily a seed-eater, consuming various seeds, berries, and fruits.
-During the breeding season, it does, however, add insects and other tiny invertebrates to its diet.
+However, during the breeding season, it adds insects and other tiny invertebrates to its diet.

 This bird species undertakes long-distance migrations, spending the summer months in North America and migrating to Mexico and Central America for the winter.